-The course aims at familiarising Sanskrit dramatic literature.
-Course enables the students to know the general features of Sanskrit drama and major dramatic works: The course encourages the study of Kerala Sanskrit theratre.
+The course aims at familiarizing Sanskrit dramatic literature.
+Course enables the students to know the general features of Sanskrit drama and major dramatic works: The course encourages the study of Kerala Sanskrit theatre.

-To familiarise Sanskrit dramas to students.
+To familiarize Sanskrit dramas to the students.

-To familiarise Bhasa and his plays
+To familiarize Bhasa and his plays

-To familiarise the enactment of sanskrit drama and other theatres of Kerala.
+To familiarize the enactment of Sanskrit drama and other theatres of Kerala.